 This could fall under freelancing and virtual assistant but I wanted to touch on it a bit further.
 Recipe recreations are hot right now, bloggers don’t always have time to go back into the archives to update their photos.
 This is where you come in.
 You make the recipe, take photos, edit and submit to the client.
 Recipe recreations go from $75-$125.

 You can sell your photography to stock websites like Deposit Photos.
 I personally haven’t done this, but I know a few bloggers who have.

 7. Photography Business

-This one is obvious but once you become comfortable with your DSLR and have lots of practice in, you could open up a photography shop.
-This is a great way to earn an additional income, but keep in mind that it’s not easy money.
+This one is obvious but once you become comfortable with your DSLR and have lots of practice in, you could open a photography shop.
+This is a wonderful way to earn an additional income, but keep in mind that it’s not easy money.
 There is a lot of education and time involved.
-You have to find your style, hone in on your editing skills and adapt along the way.
-Always be learning my friends!
-Whether you offer this to strangers to just to family and friends, this is a great way to earn some money.
+You must find your style, home in on your editing skills and adapt along the way.
+I’m always learning my friends!
+Whether you offer this to strangers or just to family and friends, this is a great way to earn some money.